mark-draghicescu/Self-Driving-Car-Engineer-Nanodegree/dynamic_weather.md

 ./CarlaUE.sh
 ```

+The Unreal Simulator will launch and you will see a birds-eye view of the default map as shown below.
+Learn more about changing maps [here](https://carla.readthedocs.io/en/0.9.12/tuto_G_retrieve_data/#map-setting).

 ### Data Set Summary & Exploration

 #### 1. Following the import of the dataset files, I used the numpy.shape to retrieve the number of examples and the shape of the traffic sign image.